facebook/buck2/docs/rfcs/drafts/oss-observability.md

 ## Context

 In large organizations building software is a fundamental part of a developer's journey and can significantly impact productivity.
 As such, being able to monitor and debug builds is a fundamental ability every user and power-user must have.
-This ability is further limited by the remote nature of CI builds where instances are usually remote and most of the times inaccessible due to security requirements (see SLSA L2 and above).
+This ability is further limited by the remote nature of CI builds where instances are usually remote and most of the times inaccessible due to security requirements (see [SLSA L2 and above](https://slsa.dev/spec/v1.0/levels#build-l2)).

+Meta already seems to support an internal version of this based on thrift.

 ## Prior Art